Dwijing Festival

-The Dwijing Festival, also known as the Aie River Festival, is an annual river festival held on the banks of the Aie river near the Hagrama bridge in Chirang district (within the Bodoland Territorial Region) in the Indian state of Assam.
+The Dwijing Festival, also known as the Aie River Festival, is an annual river festival held on the banks of the Aie river near the Hagrama bridge in Chirang district, Bodoland in the Indian state of Assam.
 The festival takes place over a period of 12 days from December 27 to January 7 every year.

 Etymology

 The name Dwijing derives from the Bodo language (dwi - water, jing - riverbank), spoken locally.
 The festival is celebrated on the banks of the Aie river, which translates to 'mother' in Bodo.
 The river has a significant impact on the lives of the locals.